ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/accessing-studio.markdown

 ## Selecting database

 If your server contains one or more databases, the database creation windows will not show up.
-Instead, you will be navigated to a database selection screen, where you can see all your databases, disable or even delete them.
+Instead, you will be navigated to a database selection screen, where you can see all your databases (and file systems), disable or even delete them.

 ![Figure 2.
 Studio.
 Selecting database.](images/accessing-studio-database-selection.png)

-This view can also be accessed by pressing on `Databases` link from top navigation bar.
+This view can also be accessed by pressing on `Resources` link from top navigation bar.

 <hr />

 ## Manage Your Server

-To access manage your server you need to visit `Databases View` and click on `Manage Your Server` button.
+To access manage your server you need to visit `Databases and  File Systems View` and click on `Manage Your Server` button.

 ![Figure 3.
 Studio.
 Selecting database.](images/accessing-studio-database-selection.png)